fkie-cad/Algorithmic-Heap-Layout-Manipulation-in-the-Linux-Kernel/RUNNING_KEVOHEAP.md

 $ nc localhost 55555
 $ savevm savestate
 ```
 10. Run evoheap via `./bpf_evo_runner.sh` after modifying `./algorithms/evoheap.py` accordingly to your needs.
-If you want to modify the number of noise allocations performed, you need to modify the `vuln` kernel module and rebuild it
+If you want to modify the number of noise allocations performed, you need to modify the `vuln` kernel module and rebuild it.
+The defaultis 2.

 ## Troubleshooting
 ### Errors in res/